-United States Court of Appeals for the District of Columbia, the Southern and Eastern Federal District Courts of New York, the Federal District Court of Connecticut and the Federal District Court for the District of Columbia.
+United States Court of Appeals for the District of Columbia, the Second Circuit, and the Fifth Circuit; the Southern and Eastern District Courts of New York, the Federal District Court of Connecticut, and the Federal District Court for the District of Columbia.

 - “The Overlooked Arbitration Clause: How to Draft Them So They Work,” Bloomberg Corporate Law Journal, Fall 2008